2011 Manitoba Lotteries Women's Curling Classic

 The 2011 Manitoba Lotteries Women's Curling Classic was held October 21 to 24 at the Fort Rouge Curling Club in Winnipeg, Manitoba.
 It was the second women's Grand Slam event of the 2011–12 curling season and the eighth time the tournament has been held.
-The purse was CAD$60,000, which the winning team of Renée Sonnenberg won and took home CAD$15,000.
+The purse was CAD60,000, which the winning team of Renée Sonnenberg won and took home CAD$15,000.